Skeletonboi/gpt-transformer/README.md

 Instruction finetuning is done using LoRA, a Parameter Efficient Finetuning (PEFT) method implemented from scratch.
 Supervised Finetuning (SFT) and/or continued pretraining is also done for experimentation purposes.

 ## Future Work
 Future work include implementation of extensions to other PEFT methods such as QLoRA and IA3, as well as prompt engineering techniques such as RAG.
+Before these, I intend to implement proper benchmarking/evaluation to quantify the improvement from finetuning.

 ## Results
-Current finetuned results using LoRA on gpt2-large base model trained on the Alpaca-52k and LIMA (1k) show promising results.
+Current finetuned results using LoRA on gpt2-large base model trained on the Alpaca-52k and LIMA (1k) datasets show promising results.

 Example output: